pingforhelp/BCA/docs/computer-sci/c/lab.md

 6. Add the result to sum.
 7. Compare sum with original number.
-8. If equal, print Armstrong number, else print Not Armstrong number.
+8. If equal, print Armstrong number, else print Not Armstrong number

 Program
 ``` c